ncatlab/nlab-content/pages/1/5/2/0/251/content.md

 ### Pseudo double categories

 A **pseudo double category** is a weakly internal category in the 2-category $Cat$.
 Here "weakly internal category" in a 2-category is interpreted as being associative and unital up to coherent isomorphism, just as a [[bicategory]] is a "weakly enriched category."
 This makes the composition in one direction weak, but the composition in the other direction remains strict (it is the composition in the objects of $Cat$ that make up the pseudo double category).
 Many naturally occurring examples, such as $Prof$, are pseudo double categories.

+In pseudo double categories, the vertical and horizontal morphisms are often called [[tight and loose morphisms]], where the "tight" direction is strictly associative and unital, and the "loose" direction is only associative and unital up to isomorphism.

 Luckily, every pseudo double category is equivalent to a double category of the usual sort, where composition of arrows in both directions is strictly associative.
 This is Theorem 7.5 of Grandis and Par&#233;'s paper [Limits in double categories](http://archive.numdam.org/ARCHIVE/CTGDC/CTGDC_1999__40_3/CTGDC_1999__40_3_162_0/CTGDC_1999__40_3_162_0.pdf).